Dayton Sex Charges Lawyer

 Have you been accused of a sex crime in Ohio?
 Call Kane Law today at (937) 887-4700 or contact the firm online to schedule a free consultation with our sex charge attorney in Dayton.

 Evidence in Sex Cases

 Often in sex-related cases, there is an overall lack of evidence.
 For example, if there is an accusation that someone was touched above their clothes when no one else was around, there will not be any physical evidence to prove that allegation.
 The main evidence in this type of case is the accuser’s testimony without any proof to support it.
 The only way the State can convict you based on these facts requires the accuser to appear in open court in front of a jury and testify.

-Having the right attorney to cross examine the witnesses against you is crucial and will make the difference between being found guilty and being acquitted.
+Having the right sex charge attorney to cross-examine the witnesses against you is crucial and will make the difference between being found guilty and being acquitted.
 Travis Kane has the experience to handle any type of sex-related case and has been successful in defending a number of defendants charged with serious sex crimes.

 IMPORTANT: You have the right to remain silent and not talk to the police!
 If you are contacted by a police officer who wants to discuss their case with you, DO NOT speak to them.
-Call Kane Law Offices immediately and we will talk to the police for you.
+Call Kane Law Offices immediately, and our Dayton sex charge attorney will talk to the police for you.
 This will protect you from giving the police the evidence they need to put you in jail.

 Contact Kane Law today to get started on your defense with a skilled Dayton sex charges lawyer.